AppIntro/AppIntro/README.md

     }
     @Override
     public boolean isPolicyRespected() {
-    /* Example part 3 (Return true if the user checked the checkbox and false if he didn't):
+    /* Example part 3 (Returns true if the user checked the checkbox and false if he didn't):
      * return checkBox.isChecked();
      */
-        return // You should return true if policy is respected or false if it isn't }
+        return // You should return true if policy is respected or false if it isn't.
+	// Once return value is true the user will be allowed to the next slide and vice versa.
+    }

     @Override